 The Lenovo Yoga 7i 14 has okay vertical viewing angles.
 The image looks dimmer and more washed out from above and below, but you still have a fair amount of play before image quality degrades, which can be helpful when using the laptop in a tight space like a bus or an airplane.
 Again, there's a slight offset on the below side because our unit's display has a small indent, so your mileage may vary.

-The Lenovo Yoga 7i's out-of-the-box color accuracy is okay.
+The display accuracy is okay out of the box.
 Most color inaccuracies are minor and hard to spot without a colorimeter; however, the white balance is visibly off, especially at higher brightness levels.
 The color temperature is only slightly warmer than the standard 6500K target, giving the image a barely noticeable reddish tint.
 The gamma is too high throughout, making most scenes appear darker than they should.
-Color accuracy varies between units, but it's usually within the same ballpark.

 The Lenovo Yoga 7i has a great color gamut.
 It's essentially an sRGB panel as it's the only color space that it has near full coverage.
 It doesn't cover enough of the wider color spaces like Adobe RGB, DCI P3, and Rec.
 2020 for any practical purposes.

-The Lenovo 7i 14 has a flicker-free backlight, which helps reduce eye strain for people sensitive to fast flickering.
+The backlight is flicker-free, which helps reduce eye strain.
 The luminosity level is very low on the 50% graph because the display's brightness at 50% is much dimmer than 50% of the display's maximum brightness.

 The Lenovo Yoga 7i has a great keyboard.
 The keys are stable and have sufficient spacing between them.
 They don't require much force to actuate, but some people might find them tiring to type on because they have a lot of travel distance and feel slightly mushy.
 You can toggle through two backlight brightness levels using FN and the spacebar or turn the backlight off completely.

 The Lenovo Yoga 7i has great speakers.
-They have a decent amount of bass extension for laptop speakers, but they still sound slightly treble-heavy as there's a lot of emphasis in the higher frequencies.
-This sound profile gives vocals and lead instruments a lot of presence and clear articulations, albeit with some harshness and sibilance.
-In short, they're good for spoken content and even some types of music, but don't expect a thumping bass.
-They get very loud with minimal dynamic compression at max volume, meaning content still sounds rich even at high volume levels.
+They have a decent amount of bass extension for laptop speakers, but they still sound slightly treble-heavy as there's a lot of emphasis in the higher frequencies, making them good for speech-heavy content but not music or movies.
+They get very loud with minimal compression artifacts at max volume.

 The webcam's video quality is just okay.
 The image looks soft, with only a small amount of fine detail, and the colors aren't true to life.
 The microphone sounds quiet, but speech comes across clearly with no static and minimal background noise.
 There's a physical privacy cover for the webcam; however, it doesn't disable the camera at the software level, so the microphone can still record audio even if you cover the lens.

 The Lenovo Yoga 7i has a good port selection.
-Its two USB-C ports support Thunderbolt 4/USB4 data transfer speed (up to 40Gbps), Power Delivery 3.0 charging, and video output (up to two 4k @ 60Hz external displays).
+Its two USB-C ports support Thunderbolt 4/USB4 data transfer speed (up to 40Gbps), video output (up to two 4k @ 60Hz external displays), and Power Delivery 3.0.
+Power Delivery allows for fast charging of the laptop and mobile devices.
 The USB-A port supports USB 3.2 Gen 1 data transfer speed (up to 5Gbps), and it's always on, meaning you can use it to charge a mobile device even when the laptop is off.